Prolog: Graphics

 Prolog systems that provide a graphics library are SWI-Prolog, Visual Prolog, WIN-PROLOG, and B-Prolog.

 Concurrency

 Prolog-MPI is an open-source SWI-Prolog extension for distributed computing over the Message Passing Interface.
 Also there are various concurrent Prolog programming languages.

 Web programming

 Some Prolog implementations, notably Visual Prolog, SWI-Prolog and Ciao, support server-side web programming with support for web protocols, HTML and XML.
-There are also extensions to support semantic web formats such as Resource Description Framework (RDF) and Web Ontology Language (OWL).
+There are also extensions to support semantic web formats such as Resource Description Framework and Web Ontology Language.
 Prolog has also been suggested as a client-side language.
 In addition, Visual Prolog supports JSON-RPC and Websockets.